wh-alice/mig_visualstudio/vs/cross-platform/install-and-configure-tools-to-build-using-ios.md

      `vcremote --secure false`

-     When you use this option, uncheck the **Secure** checkbox and leave the **Pin** field blank when configuring the agent in Visual Studio.
+     When you use this option, clear the **Secure** checkbox and leave the **Pin** field blank when configuring the agent in Visual Studio.

 -   To specify a location for remote agent files, enter: